shotnothing/TeamPower8/docs/API.md

 **Parameters**

-- `from`: Lower bound of index to filter products.
+- `from`: Lower bound of index to filter products, inclusive.
-- `to`: Upper bound of index to filter products.
+- `to`: Upper bound of index to filter products, inclusive.

 **Response**